pokornyv/SQUAD/README.md

 - reliable description of the zero-phase and zero-pi boundary

 **Solution for infinite Delta:**
-This code also allows to calculate an approximation of the system with infinitely large gap.
-Setting Delta large (e.g. 1e5 and larger) usually gives a solution numerically correct to 4-5 decimal places.
+The code solving the ssn system allows to calculate an approximation of the system with infinitely large gap.
+Setting Delta large
+(e.g. 1e7 and larger) usually gives a solution numerically correct to 4-5 decimal places.
 Be sure you set Delta larger thatn the maximum of the energy axis to get rid of the band contributions.

 **List of files:**
 - *squadlib1.py* - library of general functions and the HF solver
 - *squadlib2.py* - library of functions for calculating 2nd order PT
 - *second_sc.py* - main code to calculate 2nd order PT results for a system with two sc electrodes
-This code uses self-consistency in the static part of self-energies only.
-- *second_fullsc.py* - modified second_sc code that incoroprates full self-consistent calculation of self-energies,
-including the dynamical part.
-Unstable in some regions of parameter space.
-- *run_2nd.py* - script to run *second_sc.py* for a range of parameters
-- *run_2nd_full.py* - script to run *second_fullsc.py* for a range of parameters
 - *ssn_second.py* - main code to calculate 2nd order PT results in a system with one normal and two sc electrodes
 - *ssnlib.py* - library of functions for calculating ssn results
+- *params_ss.py* - script to read ss.in file
-- *params.py* - script to read ssn.in file
+- *params_ssn.py* - script to read ssn.in file
+- *ss.in* - parameter file for *second_sc.py*, read by *params_ss.py*
-- *ssn.in* - parameter file for *ssn_second.py*, read by *params.py*, described in *ssn_infile.md*
+- *ssn.in* - parameter file for *ssn_second.py*, read by *params_ssn.py*, described in *ssn_infile.md*
+- *run_2nd.py* - script to run *second_sc.py* for a range of parameters
 - *run_ssn.py* - script to run *ssn_second.py* for a range of parameters

 **References:**